devfake/novus/README.md

 // Select only username and email.
 $data = $novus->table('users')->select('username, email');

-// Select all data from where id = 1.
+// Select all data from 'users' where id = 1.
 $data = $novus->table('users')->where('id = 1')->select();

 // Update username.